PeterEFrancis/python-course/chapters/6. while Loops/exercises.md

 - After a "pig" roll of 1, or a "hold", print a line with "Turn total: " followed by the turn total.
 In the case of a "pig", this turn total is 0.
 Then, print a line with "New score: " followed by the new score for the current player.
 - At the end of the game, print the winner.

 **Hint:** Have a `current_player` variable whose value changes at the end of each turn (this can be done in one line!).
-Have a variable `score` that you set at the beginning of a turn, depending on the current player.
+Have a variable `current_player_score` that you set at the beginning of a turn, depending on the current player.
+Here is an analogy that might help you: you have two jars on a shelf, "player 1 beans" and "player 2 beans".
+At the beginning of a turn, take the beans from the current player's jar and put them in a third jar, off the shelf, "current player score".
+Then do what you need to with that jar.
+At the end of the turn, put the (possibly added to) beans back in the correct jar.

 Sample transcript:
 (Seed 0)